pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 #### Handshake

-The diagram below can be found in annex E of the EPC-GEN2 documentation and represents the Hand-shake between reader and tag.
+The diagram below can be found in annex E of the EPC-GEN2 documentation and represents the handshake between reader and tag.

 ![Handshake diagram](./index/handshake.png)
 *EPC UHF Gen2 Air Interface Protocol, p 138*